History of the Seattle Seahawks: 2004

 Seahawks Head Coach Mike Holmgren in 2004.

 The Seahawks entered the 2004 season with lofty expectations.
 Publications such as Sports Illustrated predicted that the team would represent the NFC in Super Bowl XXXIX.
 The Seahawks started off strongly, going 3–0 including a 34–0 shutout of the lowly San Francisco 49ers at home.
 The season took a dramatic turn for the worse, however, when the Seahawks blew a 27–10 lead late in the fourth quarter to their division-rivals, the St. Louis Rams.
 Trailing 27–10 late in the fourth quarter, the Rams scored to pull within ten with 5:34 remaining on the clock.
 This was followed by a 41-yard touchdown pass to Kevin Curtis, making the score 27–24.
 After the Seahawks failed to convert on a critical third down, leaving 1:14 on the game clock, the Rams tied the game on the ensuing possession, sending the game into overtime.
 In the extra period, the Rams won the game on a stunning 52-yard touchdown catch by Shaun McDonald.
 The Seahawks never fully recovered from the shocking loss and went on to win only six of their last twelve games.

 The Seahawks had another memorable fourth quarter meltdown against the Dallas Cowboys on Monday Night Football.
 As Seattle led 39–28 late in the fourth quarter, Vinny Testaverde completed a touchdown pass to Keyshawn Johnson, leaving 1:45 on the game clock.
 Jason Witten recovered the ensuing onside kick, and Julius Jones was heavily featured in the Cowboys' 57-yard drive to win the game.
 Jones finished with a game-high 198 rushing yards for the night.

 The Seahawks won their first NFC West title with a 28–26 win over the Atlanta Falcons in the final regular season game.
 The team's celebrations were overshadowed by bickering between Holmgren and running back Shaun Alexander, stemming from Holmgren's decision to bench Alexander for precautionary reasons midway through the team's final game of the season.
 Alexander missed the 2004 rushing title by a single yard, with the honor instead going to New York Jets running back Curtis Martin.
-The Seahawks ended their 2004 season by losing to the Rams 27–20 in the NFC Wild Card game, the first playoff game at Qwest Field, in what was their third loss to the Rams.
+The Seahawks ended their 2004 season by losing to the St. Louis Rams 27–20 in the NFC Wild Card game, the first playoff game at Qwest Field, in what was their third loss to the Rams.